Anthony Narh Asare

-Anthony Narh Asare (born 29 December 1965) is a Ghanaian prelate of the Roman Catholic Church who serves as the Auxiliary Bishop of the Archdiocese of Accra.
-He was appointed on 14 February 2023 and consecrated on 19 April 2023.
-He also holds the title of Titular Bishop of Castellum in Numidia.
+Anthony Narh Asare (born 29 December 1965) is a Ghanaian Prelate of the Catholic Church who has served as an auxiliary bishop for the Archdiocese of Accra since 2023.

 Early life and education

 Anthony Narh Asare was born in Odumase-Krobo, Ghana, on 29 December 1965.
 He attended Pope John Secondary School and Junior Seminary in Koforidua.
 He later pursued his priestly formation at St. Paul's Major Seminary in Sowutuom before proceeding to St. Peter's Regional Seminary in Pedu, Cape Coast, where he completed his theological studies.

 After ordination, he furthered his education at the Catholic Institute of West Africa (CIWA) in Port Harcourt, Nigeria, obtaining a licentiate in Sacred Theology.

 Ministry

 He was ordained a priest on 22 July 1995 for the Archdiocese of Accra.
 Over the years, he held various pastoral and administrative roles, including: